Discover folk - the CRM for people-powered businesses

 1. folk

-folk is a modern CRM platform for managing contacts, workflows, and relationships, offering customizable pipelines, AI-driven tools, and integrations to enhance deal management and prospecting.
+folk is a modern CRM platform perfect for insurance teams of 20-50 people, offering customizable pipelines, AI-driven tools, and integrations designed to enhance client management and prospecting without overwhelming mid-sized teams.

 Key features

-• Contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs, enabling efficient outreach without manual data entry or additional costs for email services.
+- Contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs, enabling efficient outreach for insurance teams without manual data entry or additional costs for email services.

-• LinkedIn integration: Seamlessly import contacts from LinkedIn, track conversations within folk, and use templates for quicker, streamlined communication.
+- LinkedIn integration: Seamlessly import contacts from LinkedIn, track conversations within folk, and use templates for quicker, streamlined communication perfect for insurance networking.

-• Mail merge and email sequences: Full email sync, templates, and tracking features, enabling users to manage all communications directly from the CRM.
+- Mail merge and email sequences: Full email sync, templates, and tracking features, enabling insurance teams to manage all client communications directly from the CRM.

-• AI-powered features: AI tools assist in managing contacts and relationships, automating routine tasks, and suggesting actions to improve productivity.
+- AI-powered features: AI tools assist in managing client relationships, automating routine insurance tasks, and suggesting actions to improve productivity for teams of 20-50 people.

 Pros

-• Ease of use: folk is praised for its intuitive interface, making it accessible even to non-technical users with quick onboarding and a minimal learning curve.
+- Ease of use: folk is praised for its intuitive interface, making it accessible to all team members in a 20-50 person insurance organization with quick onboarding and minimal learning curve.

-• All-in-one: folk streamlines your workflow by allowing you to import contacts from LinkedIn, automatically find their emails, reach out through customizable email sequences, and track interactions in a pipeline, eliminating the need for multiple tools and saving time and money.
+- All-in-one: folk streamlines your insurance workflow by allowing you to import prospects from LinkedIn, automatically find their emails, reach out through customizable email sequences, and track interactions in a pipeline, eliminating the need for multiple tools and saving time and money for mid-sized teams.

 Cons